Tente International: Development from 1971 to 1999

-Development from 2000 to 2013
+Development from 2000 to 2024

 In the year 2000, the acquisition of BRUANDET, a leading manufacturer of chair and furniture castors, rounded off the TENTE range in this market segment.
 Since 2002 there has been a subsidiary in Sweden; a 'North' branch based in Bönen and a 'South' branch in Nersingen were founded in Germany in the same year.
 In the financial year 2003, TENTE Polyurethane Parts S.A.S. in Macon, France, was taken over as a polyurethane specialist to further the company's activities in the heavy duty field.

 In 2005, TENTE founded a production plant and a sales office in Suzhou, China.
 In the two years that followed, further subsidiaries emerged in Hungary, Finland, Canada, Norway and Japan.
 In 2007, TENTE-ROLLEN GmbH founded a subsidiary in Poznań, Poland, which became a subsidiary of TENTE International GmbH in 2013.
 TENTE Schwerlasttechnik GmbH, specialising in the manufacture of heavy duty castors and wheels, was founded in 2008.
 The agent in Denmark (a TENTE agent since 1961) became a subsidiary in the same year.
 In the two years that followed, TENTE founded further subsidiaries in Italy, Latvia, Russia, Australia and Switzerland.
 In 2013, two more subsidiaries were founded, this time in Belarus and in the Ukraine.

-Market segments

-TENTE Institutional

-The Institutional division provides castors for various applications, including furniture, chairs, airline service trolleys, and shopping trolleys.
-The TENTE designer castors have been awarded international prizes.

-TENTE Medical

-Working with various hospital bed manufacturers, TENTE develops castors for hospital and care beds.
-These castors are tailored to the specific requirements in the medical field, such as regular cleaning at high temperatures, electrical conductivity or low overall height.

-TENTE Industrial

-This division provides transport equipment castors, heat-resisting castors and noise-reduced castors, for example.
-These castors were developed for continuous use in dusty or humid environments, in high-temperature environments and on uneven floors.

-TENTE Heavy Duty

-TENTE produces special heavy duty castors, central-locking castors and forklift wheels for safe and easy transportation of loads weighing several tonnes.
+In 2017, the Canadian castor manufacturer Bestway Caster & Wheels was acquired by TENTE.
+In 2024 TENTE announced the acquisition of the Canadian castor manufacturer Darcor Limited.